 Q Can I use my health insurance cover to be treated privately?

 A Nearly all insurance companies will cover your consultation and treatment but any treatment will need to be approved by you insurer prior to starting the treatment.
+Many people do not realise that treatment such as wisdom tooth removal is covered by medical insurance.
 Our team can help you with this process.

 Q How much will treatment cost?